nkmprog/simpleserver/README.md

     $ rebar compile

 ##Running
-  To run simpleserver start an Erlang node with simpleserver library in it's code path.
+  To run simpleserver start an Erlang node with simpleserver library in its code path.

     $ erl -pa $PATH_TO_SIMPLESERVER/ebin/ $PATH_TO_SIMPLESERVER/deps/*/ebin/